tankucc1no/stock-price-forecast/README.md

 # Stock-price-forecast
 Use Linear Regression to Forecast Stock Prices.
+This is a basic model that requires manual addition of different parameters and features to compare the two models.
 # Goals
 Use “Stock Exchange Data” to train the multiple linear regression model and the ridge regression model, and forecast the next day's closing price for a single stock.